AmosUyai/AmosUyai/README.md

 - 👋 Hi, I’m @AmosUyai
-- 👀 I’m interested in ...
+- 👀 I'am interested in programming and design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about web programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on so that I can add to my understanding of new things about the world of web programming
-- 📫 How to reach me ...
+- 📫 you can contact me uyaisaul@gmail.com

 <!---
 AmosUyai/AmosUyai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.